NoTests/SharedSequence.kt/README.md

 6. Touching the UI happens on the main thread and the app doesn't crash (or does it?)

-Well, it crashes when the `getSuggestionsAsObservable` throws an error because we're not handling errors at all.
+Well, it crashes when the `getSuggestions` throws an error because we're not handling errors at all.
 Let's fix it!

 *Attempt 3.*